 Large openings in the architecture of the house connect outdoor rooms to the interior, blurring the boundaries where the homeowner can work and live between outside and inside.

-Steve has grown to earn a reputation by designing small, efficient, constrained spaces with his unique approach of “functionally ecological landscapes”.
+Seed Studio has grown to earn a reputation by designing small, efficient, constrained spaces with his unique approach of “functionally ecological landscapes”.

 On each of Seed Studio’s projects, Steve Ritchey takes on a new meaning of “locally native” plants.
 Steve said “California has a diverse range of climates.
 One town over can be a completely different biodiversity.
 It’s important to hone in on local plants and local nurseries specific to the project to ensure longevity of each project.”